Warren & Migliaccio, L.L.P.

 Drafting a Successful Rule 11 Agreement

 Drafting a Rule 11 agreement for your divorce can be a concise, efficient way to settle disputes during your divorce.
 However, it isn’t appropriate for every situation (such as child custody).
+It is generally wiser to use formal agreements like Agreed Parenting Plans instead of Rule 11 for substantive family law issues.
 Knowing when to use it and when to try an alternative method is essential to effectively utilizing this tool.
+It is important that your Rule 11 agreement is well-prepared and carefully negotiated, as a properly prepared and negotiated agreement is more likely to be enforceable and reflect the true intentions of both parties.

 When drafting your agreement, you should also: